sclevine/agouti/index.md

 layout: default
 title: Agouti
 ---
-[Agouti](http://github.com/sclevine/agouti) is an acceptance testing framework and general-purpose WebDriver API.
-It is best complemented by the [Ginkgo](http://onsi.github.io/ginkgo/) BDD testing framework and [Gomega](http://onsi.github.io/gomega/) matcher library, but it is designed to be both testing-framework- and matcher-library-agnostic.
+[Agouti](http://github.com/sclevine/agouti) is an universal WebDriver client for Go.
+For acceptance testing, it is best complemented by the [Ginkgo](http://onsi.github.io/ginkgo/) BDD testing framework and [Gomega](http://onsi.github.io/gomega/) matcher library, but it is designed to be both testing-framework- and matcher-library-agnostic.

 Most of this document is written with the assumption that you will be using Agouti for acceptance testing with both Ginkgo and Gomega.
 If you are unfamiliar with these libraries, we recommend consulting their documentation first.
 See [here](http://onsi.github.io/ginkgo/) and [here](http://onsi.github.io/gomega/).
+Note that the [`agouti`](https://godoc.org/github.com/sclevine/agouti) package can be used by itself as a general-purpose WebDriver client for Go.

 The [`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl) package is not used in any examples outside of the DSL section.
 While it does reduce the amount of test setup and provide a [Capybara](http://jnicklas.github.io/capybara/)-like DSL, it exports numerous identifiers and results in tests that look quite different from standard Ginkgo tests.